chrisgoringe/cg-image-filter/README.md

 The `Image Filter` node outputs a string, `indexes`, which is a comma separated list of the indexes (0 based) of the images selected.
 Connect this to a `Pick from List` node, and connect a list of anything to the `anything` input, and the `Pick from List` node will output a list corresponding to the selected images.

 For instance, if you create a set of images using a list of prompts, this can be used to select the prompts that correspond to the selected images.
+But you might well want to batch the images if you did use lists - see below.

 So something like this:

 ![image](images/fromlist.png)

+---

+## Batch and List

+If you are using lists, each node will run once for each list.
+This means that normally you will want a single batch of images for the `Image Filter` (so if you generate a load of images using lists of, for instance, prompts, you will want to combine them with the helper node `Batch from Image List`)

+If you generate a batch of images and want to use the `Mask Image Filter` or `Text Image Filter`, which only show a single image, you will want to do the opposite - convert the batch to a list with `Image List From Batch`.
+Then the images will be shown sequentially.

 ---